London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.6Location

-Why for business — The London EDITION opened in 2013 in the restored Berners Hotel building on Berners Street in Fitzrovia — Ian Schrager's London flagship in the Marriott-EDITION partnership.
-Two hundred and seventy-three rooms, the Penthouse Suite (the upper-floor corner unit with a private terra…
+Why for business: The London EDITION opened in 2013 in the restored Berners Hotel building on Berners Street in Fitzrovia, Ian Schrager's London flagship in the Marriott-EDITION partnership.
+Two hundred and seventy-three rooms, the Penthouse Suite (the upper-floor corner unit with a private terrace) the flagship.

 Best room: Penthouse Suite (upper-floor terrace flagship) or a Loft Suite (entry-level Schrager-design suite).